rmjarvis/TreeCorr/docs/binning.rst

 For some calculations, the angular orientation of the line between two points is relevant to the correlation.
-For most complex quantities (e.g. shear), the value used in the correlation has to be projected onto the the line between the two points (for two-point correlations) or the centroid of the triangle (for three-point correlations).
+For most complex quantities (e.g. shear), the value used in the correlation has to be projected onto the line between the two points (for two-point correlations) or the centroid of the triangle (for three-point correlations).
 Even for scalar quantities, three-point correlations using the multipole method also use the angular direction of the lines between points.